Songbooks and Seaweed: Learnings from creating in an unknown world.

 “An oasis of calm amongst the turmoil of COVID.
 Enormous thanks for bringing this lovely piece to brighten and soothe my day.”
 Lesley Wilson

-One audience member, who connected to Knight’s story, created a Wikipedia page to acknowledge Knight’s contributions.
+One audience member, who connected to Knight’s story, created a Wikipedia page to acknowledge and honour Knight’s scientific contributions.

 Dr Margery Knight, welcome home.